List of light sources

-This is a list of sources of light, the visible part of the electromagnetic spectrum.
-Light sources produce photons from another energy source, such as heat, chemical reactions, or conversion of mass or a different frequency of electromagnetic energy, and include light bulbs and stars like the Sun.
-Reflectors (such as the moon, cat's eyes, and mirrors) do not actually produce the light that comes from them.
+This article lists sources of light, the visible part of the electromagnetic spectrum.
+It focuses on primary light sources (which emit light) rather than secondary light sources (which reflect or transmit light).
+Primary light sources produce photons from another energy source, such as heat, chemical reactions, or conversion of mass or a different frequency of electromagnetic radiation, and include light bulbs and stars like the Sun.
+Secondary light sources (e.g., cat eyes, retroreflectors) do not actually produce the light that comes from them.

+A common and fundamental means of classifying primary light sources is on the basis of the mechanism(s) of light emission.
+Light is generated when an electric charge undergoes acceleration, typically through incandescence or luminescence.
+Light from real light sources (e.g., stars, gas mantles, limelight, phosphor-based white LEDs) is often from a combination of mechanisms.
+Real light sources can in turn be categorised as anthropic ("artificial") or naturally occurring.